Best LLM for Local Deployment (2026)

 License: MIT

-Best for: Coding, technical reasoning, and data extraction tasks
+Best for: Coding, technical reasoning, and agentic workflows

 Provider: Microsoft (open-weight)